miguelgrinberg/quotes/README.md

 ### Start the back end

+Run this command in your terminal:

 ```bash
 npm run backend
 ```

+### Start the front end

-### Open a second terminal window and start the front end
+Open a second terminal window and run this command:

 ```bash
 npm start